biocodellc/ontology-data-pipeline/README.md

 2. Reasoning

     This step uses the [ROBOT](http://robot.obolibrary.org/) project to perform reasoning on the triplified data in the triplifier step, in conjunction with logic contained in the provided ontology.
-An example of the use of the ROBOT file is given below, calling the robot.jar which is in the `/lib` directory:
+An example of the use of the ROBOT file is given below, calling the robot.jar which is in the `/lib` directory.
+Please note that the pipeline code calls this command for you and normally you do not need to call this command directly.
+Here we are illustrating a direct-use of the robot command if you want to explore how this works within the ontology-data-pipeline environment.

 ```
  java -jar lib/robot.jar reason -r elk \